-Incline Plane and Material
+Incline Plane and material

-In Veterinary orthodontics, incline plane devices are attached directly to the patients' teeth to gradually correct class II malocclusions by tipping orthodontic mechanics [2].
+In Veterinary orthodontics, incline plane devices are attached directly to the patients teeth to gradually correct class II malocclusions by tipping orthodontic mechanics [2].
 Thus, it is essential that the device's material must be able to last intraorally for 6-8 weeks.
-The incline plane will provide a force equal to and opposite to the bite force of the dog that will create a moment force to tip the tooth.
-So the material of the device has to withstand the potential maximum bite force of a dog, 926 N with repeated and continual stress synonymous with eating [13].
+The incline plane will provide a force equal and opposite to the bite force of the dog that will create a moment force to tip the tooth.
+So material of the device has to withstand the potential maximum bite force of a dog, 1400 N with repeated and continual stress synonymous with eating [9].
 In addition, the device should ideally withstand face traumas as these treatments are often implemented in puppies.
 Therefore, a strong biocompatible material needs to be considered to achieve these specifications.

-The ability to 3D print an incline plane will potentially lower production costs to under \$200 and reduce manufacturing time.
-The current incline plane has a manufacturing time of two to three weeks.
-3D printing will reduce the need for anesthetics and CT scans for each patient.
+The ability to 3D print an incline plane could potentially lower treatment cost and manufacturing time if it is possible to reduce the need for anesthetics and CT scans for each patient.
 Hence, the material chosen should be compatible with 3D printers while still being capable of withstanding the stresses applied.
-Lastly, the incline plane device must span the distance between both maxillary canines (13-58 mm) [13], fit around the mandibular canines (5-22 mm) [13], and have the proper incline plane angle to push the malocclusion out of the patient's mouth (45-60 degrees).
+Lastly, the incline plane device must span the distance between both maxillary canines, fit around the mandibular canines, and have the proper incline plane angle to push the malocclusion out of the patient's mouth.
 All these dimensions would vary from patient to patient and vary over a broad range.
 The incline plane angle is determined from patient to patient based on the degree of malocclusion determined solely by the veterinarian [2].
-The average tooth width for a dog's mandibular canine is 11mm, and the average distance in dogs from maxillary canine to maxillary canine is 38mm [13].
-To match the standards of human orthodontics, dimensional errors must be under 300-500 micrometers to be considered acceptable for treatment use [14].
+The average tooth width for a dog's mandibular canine is 11mm, and the average distance in dogs from maxillary canine to maxillary canine is 38mm [9].
+To match the standards of human orthodontics, dimensional errors must be under 300-500 micrometers to be considered acceptable for treatment use [10].

-Software/Workflow
+Software/workflow

 Having software that is easily operated will be optimal for the design fabrication process.
 This allows for veterinarians with little computer-aided design skills to personally manipulate the device.
 Having the veterinarian able to manipulate a Standard Triangle Language (STL), such as a Solidworks file, will allow them to make each device patient-specific.
-The manipulations of the STL file needs to be simple where altering the file will take 30 minutes.
-Each manipulation would be based on specific dimension measurements (listed above) taken by the veterinarian, which should also take 30 minutes.
-In addition, the elimination of a software engineer allows for faster fabrication periods, reduced cost, and more accessible treatment for a greater number of patients.
-Furthermore, simplifying the number of variables needed to be manipulated to make the software more easily operated, while also reducing the need to intubate and scan each patient's mouth.
-Similarly, creating a step-by-step reference guide to aid in the operability of the software chosen to create the design, such as Solidworks.
-Finally, the software must be archived in an STL file to be compatible with 3D printers.
+In addition, this will eliminate the need for a software engineer, allowing fast fabrication periods.
+This can reduce cost and make this treatment more accessible for a greater number of patients.
+Eliminating the number of variables could potentially make the software more easily operated, while also reducing the need to intubate and scan each patient's mouth.
+Similarly, creating a step-by-step reference guide will aid in the operability of the software chosen to create the design, such as Solidworks.
+Finally, the software must be archived in a STL file to be compatible with 3D printers.